Members of the Working Group on Arbitrary Detention

 Dr. Miriam Estrada-Castillo (Ecuador), appointed in 2020

-Dr. Miriam Estrada-Castillo is a Professor of International Law, International Criminal Law and Human Rights and the Director of the UNESCO Chair at Casa Grande University, of Guayaquil, Ecuador.
+Dr. Miriam Estrada-Castillo (Vice-Chair on Communications) is a Professor of International Law, International Criminal Law and Human Rights and the Director of the UNESCO Chair at Casa Grande University, of Guayaquil, Ecuador.
 She is also a Visiting Professor at Bards College (NY/Palestine).

 Professor Estrada worked for the United Nations Security Council Counter-Terrorism Committee Executive Directorate (CTED) and as an International Prosecutor at Timor-Leste being part of the first 100 Brahimi Civilian Experts deployed in a Peacekeeping Mission by the UN.
 She is a former Vice chairperson of the Committee for the Elimination of all Forms of Discrimination against Women (CEDAW) and member of the group which drafted the CEDAW Optional Protocol.